mdn/content/files/en-us/web/css/scroll-timeline/index.md

   - : An arbitrary custom identifier that can be used to reference the scroll timeline in an [`animation-timeline`](/en-US/docs/Web/CSS/animation-timeline).
     Possible values are described in [`<custom-ident>`](/en-US/docs/Web/CSS/custom-ident).

-The `<scroll-timeline-axis>` indicates which scrollbar axis, in the container identified by `<scroll-timeline-name>`, provides the scroll timeline.
+The `<scroll-timeline-axis>` indicates which scrollbar axis, in the element identified by `<scroll-timeline-name>`, provides the scroll timeline.
 Allowed values are:

 - `block`